functionreturnfunction/G27_Pedals_and_Shifter/README.md

-Thanks @functionreturnsfunction for this great project.
+Thanks @functionreturnfunction for this great project.
 In this fork, the gear changing heuristics has been chnaged, because my reverse gear sensor is broken and so I assigned another button to it.
 Otherwise everything has been working out of the box!

 # G27 Pedals and Shifter